 1. Ask for academic information from the candidate

-The first thing you need to do is to ask your candidate for their academic accomplishments, whether or not they participate in extracurricular activities and probably their GPA.
+The first thing you need to do is ask your candidate for their academic accomplishments, whether or not they participate in extracurricular activities, and probably their GPA.
 Additionally, it is vital that you know which college or job they are applying to.
-This will make it easier for you to craft a letter in line with wherever or whatever they are applying to.
+This will make it easier for you to craft a letter in line with whatever they are using.

-If your candidate is applying for any job, you need to make sure that they provide you with their resume, so that you can have a better understanding of what their accomplishments are.
-You can also ask the candidate to give you an overview of the job description so that you can tailor his or her recommendation letter based on the job they are applying to.
+If your candidate is applying for any job, you need to make sure that they provide you with their resume to have a better understanding of their accomplishments.
+You can also ask the candidate to give you an overview of the job description to tailor his or her recommendation letter based on the job they are applying to.

 2. Detail the letter of recommendation

 For example, a letter of recommendation could be tailored towards an admissions counselor, a hiring manager, head of a department, among others.
-If the candidate does not have an idea of whom the letter will address, it is still okay to address the letter to the human resource because they are always responsible for hiring.
+If the candidate does not know whom the letter will address, it is still okay to address the letter to the human resource because they are always responsible for hiring.